datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 The representation of the files in the special-remote is not human-readable -- it is a tree of annex objects, and thus looks like a bunch of very weirdly named folders and files to anyone.
-Through this design it becomes possible to chunk files into smaller units, optionally encrypt content on its way from a local machine to a storage service, and avoid leakage of information via file names.
+Through this design it becomes possible to chunk files into smaller units (see `the git-annex documentation <https://git-annex.branchable.com/chunking/>`_ for more on this), optionally encrypt content on its way from a local machine to a storage service (see `the git-annex documentation <https://git-annex.branchable.com/encryption/>`__ for more on this), and avoid leakage of information via file names.
 Therefore, the Dropbox remote is not a places a real person would take a look at, instead they are only meant to be managed and accessed via DataLad/git-annex.